-What is the name by which you are known and have you been known by any other name?
+• What is the name by which you are known and have you been known by any other name?

 The names and surnames must agree with those on the certificates.
 If there are any discrepancies you must question the parties further.
 If the differences can be satisfactorily explained, you should go ahead with the marriage.
+If the differences cannot be explained you should contact your local superintendent registrar or contact the General Register Office.